nisha8c/Angular_PracticeApp/README.md

             ],
 3. Run: **ng serve** to load new configuration.

-## creating component with CLI and nesting component:
+## Creating component with CLI and nesting component:
 1. **ng generate component component-name** OR **ng g c component-name** e.g. ng g c servers
 2. In html file of new component, here servers: have two : <app-server></app-server>
 <app-server></app-server>